Frequently Asked Questions

 What is the status of Commencement for the Class of 2020?

 The in-person 2020 All-University Commencement was postponed and will be rescheduled.
 A survey will be sent to Class of 2020 graduates in early summer to help inform the planning process.

 When can I order tickets?

 Once a new date is determined for the Class of 2020’s All-University Commencement, we will create a schedule for reserving tickets.

 Baccalaureate candidates and graduates, whose cumulative GPA places them in the top 40 percent of their school's graduating class, are named University Honors Scholars, earning them the NYU Founders’ Day Award.
-University Honors Scholars will be notified on or around April 21.
-They will receive a gold tassel and a personalized certificate, both of which will be mailed mid-May, and sent separately from the cap and tassel gift package from Herff Jones.
+University Honors Scholars were notified in early April.
+They will receive a gold tassel and a personalized certificate, both of which were mailed in the late spring.

 Details about Latin honors, including the GPA cutoffs, are on the University Registrar's website.
 The University does not distribute tassels or cords for Latin honors.